 Black Bean Pasta Salad Recipe

-This black bean pasta is healthy, delicious, and makes a great lunch or dinner.
+This black bean pasta is healthy, and delicious, and makes a great lunch or dinner.

 I came across the most wonderful pasta at Whole Foods the other day.
 The only thing in the ingredient list is non-GMO black beans!
 And as it turns out, they also have pasta made with chickpeas, red lentils, brown lentils, and more.
 I was thrilled!